 It’s a tear-jerking fact of our education-based lives, but University just isn’t cheap.
 From tuition fees through to the simple basics of living, students are paying out more and more every year with less and less money coming in.
-As if essay writing wasn’t stressful enough, students are having to budget down to the last penny.
+As if academic studies aren’t stressful enough, students are having to budget down to the last penny.
 We’ve decided to help out a little by putting together a list of some of the best ways to save money while you’re at University.

 Find Alternate Accommodation